 The problem with methadone is that while it is effective as a drug in detox and rehab, it is an opioid, and as such, it carries some addiction risks itself, even at prescribed doses.
 It’s important to stay in close contact with your doctor about this if you are prescribed methadone.

 Buprenorphine is another drug that is similar to naloxone (the primary ingredient in Naltrexone).
 The two medications are combined in Suboxone.
-Buprenophine is considered a more effective craving-stopper than naloxone, and doesn’t carry the addiction or overdose risks inherent to methadone.
+Buprenorphine is considered a more effective craving-stopper than naloxone and doesn’t carry the addiction or overdose risks inherent to methadone.

 It works in a similar way to other opioid-antagonists, blocking your opioid receptors by pretending to be the same substance, but without the effects.
 Because it’s only a partial fit, your body accepts it as an answer to your cravings, but it keeps you free of the mind-altering effects.